fontforge/libspiro/README.md

 In this case there is no need to provide a point count nor an open/closed contour flag.
 That information can be obtained from the control points themselves.
 So `TaggedSpiroCPsToBezier0` only takes 2 arguments and returns bc and an integer pass/fail flag.

 1. An array of input spiros
-2. A bezier results output context
+2. A bézier results output context
 3. An integer success flag.
-1 = completed task and have valid bezier results, or  0 = unable to complete task, bezier results are invalid.
+1 = completed task and have valid bézier results, or  0 = unable to complete task, bézier results are invalid.
    ```c
     bc = new_bezctx_ps();
     success = TaggedSpiroCPsToBezier0(points,bc)